bhattabhi013/Vritant/README.md

     flutter run
     ```
 - The project is all set up now!
-### How to Contribute
+## 👨‍💻 How to Contribute
 Now that the project is properly setup, follow these steps to make your first contribution :
-- Fork this repository by clicking on the fork button on the top of this page.
+- Fork this repository by clicking on the fork button at the top of this page.
 This will create a copy of this repository in your account.
 - Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.
+Go to your GitHub account, open the forked repository, click on the code button, and then click the copy to clipboard icon.
 - Open a terminal and run the following git command:
   - ```
-    git clone "url you just copied"
+    git clone "URL you just copied"
     ```
-    - Above where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
-See the previous steps to obtain the url.
+    - Above where "URL you just copied" (without quotation marks) is the URL to this repository (your fork of this project).
+See the previous steps to obtain the URL.

   - For example:
     - ```
       git clone https://github.com/your_username/Vritant.git
       ```
-- Now create a branch using the 'git switch' command in repository directory:
+- Now create a branch using the 'git switch' command in the repository directory:
   -   ```
       git switch -c your-new-branch-name
       ```
 - Make necessary changes and commit those changes.
 Add those changes to the branch you just created using the 'git add' command:
   -   ```
-      git add .
+      git add.
       ```
     Now commit those changes using the 'git commit' command:
       ```